 - Doctor Networks

 - Copayments and Coinsurances

 - Summary of Benefits

 - Ratings and Reviews

-Why You Need to Check the Doctor Network
+Why Do I Need to Check the Doctor Network with Medicare Advantage?

 You’ll also want to find out if your prescription drug coverage works at your preferred pharmacies.
 If the plan doesn’t cover some or all of your preferred providers, find out if they offer out-of-network coverage.

-What to Look for in the Summary of Benefits
+What Do I Look for in the Summary of Benefits?

 Medicare Advantage Plan Reviews and Ratings